mumairofficial/khalilstemmler-website-2019/src/pages/articles/how-to-optimize-your-gatsby-blog-for-seo.md

 image: /img/web-1280-–-1.png
 published: true
 ---

+_Originally published June 18th, 2018_.

+**I've re-written the way I do SEO in my blog currently to be a lot more clean in 2019.
+You can view the current source [here](https://github.com/stemmlerjs/khalilstemmler-website-2019/blob/master/src/components/shared/seo/Seo.js).**

 # Man, this tool is really awesome 🔥

 I've been using Gatsby for about a month now and after taking the time to learn it, I've really been enjoying it.
 So far, I've put together this blog, a landing page for a pet project, a portfolio website for a client and a blog for my business using Gatsby and I have a **strong** feeling that I'll be using it for a lot more projects.
 As a full-stack JavaScript-er, any day I don't have to use WordPress is a good day 😃 (just kidding, WordPress is actually pretty lit).